ys112/PeerPrep/README.md

 ## Development Instructions

+### Terminology

+- Monorepo root: The root folder in which you have cloned the monorepo.
+- Service root: The root folder of a particular service.\
+  e.g. the question service's root is at `services/question/` relative to the monorepo root.

-Unless otherwise specified, commands should be run in the monorepo's root folder.
+Unless otherwise specified, commands should be run in the monorepo root.

 ### Pre-requisites